Plot: This 18 minute promotional OVA follows the relationship between a girl named Risa and a boy named Yuugure. …..That’s about it.

 Breakdown: First of all, do you like glitter?
 Cuz, BOOM!!
 SPARKLES, BITCHES!!
 I swear this OVA is covered in more CGI sparkles than Twilight on crack.
 The sparkles are supposed to signify true beauty in romance, but they are EVERYWHERE.

 Second of all, I’m not even sure what to do with this.
 It’s only a promotional OVA.
 It’s 18 minutes long, and it doesn’t cover much beyond Risa being a not-so-popular girl falling in love and starting a relationship with a very popular almost perfect boy named Yuugure.
 They fall in love at first sight when he accidentally almost cuts her to ribbons by smashing a window with a soccer ball right near her head.
 Romantic?

 After that….nothing much happens.
 Their relationship is very cute and it’s adorable and all that, and they’re very devoted to each other, but nothing really happens.
 Risa gets cornered by some of Yuugure’s friends who I guess were trying to sexually harass her, but Yuugure saves her.

 She feels bad throughout most of the OVA that many girls are sad because they liked Yuugure but now they can’t have him….
 That’s about it.

 Yuugure’s, like I said, nearly perfect.
 He’s cute, smart, helpful, popular, brave, a true gentleman, protective, complimentary and more.
-Their relationship is just so perfect that it’s like almost too perfect, ya know?
+Their relationship is so perfect that it’s like almost too perfect.
 Is this supposed to be relatable or fantasy material?